Odeneho-Calculus/kalxjs/KALXJS-FRAMEWORK/packages/router/README.md

 ### Navigation Guards

-KalxJS Router provides a more powerful navigation guard system than Vue Router:
+KalxJS Router provides a more powerful navigation guard system with promise-based navigation and multiple guards per route:

 ```javascript
 import { createRouter } from '@kalxjs/router'